pseewald/vim-anyfold/README.md

 ## Introduction

 This Vim plugin comes with the following features:
-* Folding mechanism based on visually indented blocks that has a very intuitive and predictable behaviour (see examples below).
+* Folding mechanism based on indented blocks that has a very intuitive and predictable behaviour (see examples below).
 * Results comparable to syntax aware folding methods but generic algorithm that does not rely on language specific rules.
-* Works out of the box for any filetypes.
-Designed for languages that define scopes by keywords (e.g. Fortran, Julia) or indents (e.g. Python).
+* Works out of the box for any filetypes, optimal results for all indented languages (including properly indented curly brace languages).
 * Shortcuts to toggle folds and to navigate to beginning / end of a block and to previous / next indented block.
 * Can handle corner cases with ease (comments, varying indentation widths, line breaks).

 It has the following shortcomings:
 * Can **not** correctly fold mismatched indentation and thus should only be used together with disciplined programming style (or in combination with Vim's `equalprg` autoindent feature).
-* Depending on the indent style, folds may not be optimal for languages that are based on braces (see Java example below).
 * Indent based text objects not implemented - for that I recommend [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).